 Each time someone signs up for an email newsletter, donates to your organization, or registers for an event, they are entrusting you with their personal data.
 Outside of the regulations you legally need to follow when handling data, there are many ways that you can further protect your donors' personal information and build trust.
 Some, in fact, might be required by law in your jurisdiction.
 Check with your legal advisor to be sure.

-Here are three tips to help you improve data protection at your nonprofit — all while giving donors more agency over how you use their information.
+Here are a few ways you can improve data protection at your nonprofit — and give donors more agency over how you use their information.

 If you don't already have one, be sure to create a policy that outlines how you will use the personal information people give you when they donate to your organization.
 Depending on where you operate, you may be legally required to publish a privacy policy and conform to certain data privacy standards.